Azure/bicep-registry-modules/avm/ptn/authorization/role-assignment/README.md

 </details>
 <p>

-### Example 2: _Role Assignments (Management Group scope)_
+### Example 3: _Role Assignments (Resource Group scope)_

-This module deploys a Role Assignment at a Management Group scope using minimal parameters.
+This module deploys a Role Assignment at a Resource Group scope using minimal parameters.

 <details>